-I’m driving in Los Angeles and I actually haven’t been able to get this screen to pop up the last couple times I was out, but I have been put on double secret time out.
-Double secret time out is triggered by ignoring 2 or 3 requests in a row, but instead of notifying you that you’re on time-out, your car will actually disappear from the map and you won’t get any requests.
+I’m driving in Los Angeles and I actually haven’t been able to get this screen to pop up the last couple of times I was out, but I have been put on double secret time out.
+Double secret time-out is triggered by ignoring 2 or 3 requests in a row, but instead of notifying you that you’re on time-out, your car will actually disappear from the map and you won’t get any requests.

 I tested this the other day in Los Angeles by logging on to the driver app and ignoring two requests in a row.
 I requested myself once and ignored it and then got another request and ignored it.
 So far so good, and I was still online when I checked on the passenger side of the app.

 Then I got a third request (see screenshot below) and ignored it, and even though the driver app didn’t tell me I was on time-out (and you can see I was still online), when I headed over to the passenger app, my car was no longer on the map.
 When I tried to request myself as a driver from the passenger side of the app, I got a different driver.